Skip to content

 East Ayrshire Council tenants

-If you are an East Ayrshire Council tenant you must contact your Neighbourhood Coach/Local Housing Office to discuss your issue and treatment.
-Treatment for the pests listed is generally included in the cost of your tenancy agreement but they will look to help with causes and matters of proofing too.
+Treatment for the pests listed is generally included in the cost of your tenancy agreement.
+Your neighbourhood coach will review your enquiry to approve treatment before we visit.
+They will also look to help with causes and matters of proofing.

 Private and social housing tenants

-Specialised work
+Specialised pest control work

-Whilst a wide variety of pest control problems can be dealt with by the service, there are some practical limitations to the work undertaken.
-Some large and specialised jobs may be beyond the resources of the service and, accordingly, may have to be dealt with by one of the national pest control companies operating in the particular field.
+Some large and specialised jobs may be beyond the resources of our service, and may have to be dealt with by one of the national pest control companies operating in the particular field.

-Gull Control
+Gull control

-Do not encourage them by dropping litter and food and secure any waste materials within lidded bins.
+Do not encourage them by dropping litter and food, and secure any waste materials within lidded bins.

 It is an offence to drop food scraps and other litter and you may receive a fixed penalty notice for this.

 We do not deal with proofing of privately owned buildings against gulls.
-For more information on gulls visit our gull advice webpage.

 Contact Information